cIAmAShape/NGPTesting/intro-to-bash/README.md

 echo ${colors["red"]}  #Output: "Hex code: FF 00 00"
 ```

 Be warned when using associative arrays.
-Since bash places great emphasis on *backwards compatiblility*, these arrays will **not** work on older systems.
+Since bash places great emphasis on *backwards compatibility*, these arrays will **not** work on older systems.
 In the case that you need these kind of structures in an older system, you will need to find a way to find a work around.
 In addition, bash arrays are not designed to work well for large datasets - they are stored in memory, their operations get slower as the size of the array increases, and they generally don't scale well.
 It is best to save bash arrays for little tasks.

 ### Environment Variables